Enter Projects Asia adorns Bengaluru's Terminal 2 with parametric rattan structures

 Water equals life, and the Rain Water Catcher aims to celebrate the role and importance of water in our lives. – Nuru Karim

 The proposal for the tower attempts to aid water conservation and climate change and celebrates the sensory experience of water as well as adaptation of technology through its iconic form.
-The tower shares a sacred relationship with the site, in particular, the Guadalupe River, as well as the historical context that it is set in.
-Karim mentions, “This was part of a competition for an iconic tower in San Jose.
-Considering proximity to Silicon Valley, we were open to collaborating with Silicon Valley for advancements in technology vis-a-vis water related issues - creating awareness, remote monitoring, purification etc.”
+The tower shares a sacred relationship with the site, in particular, the Guadalupe River, as well as the historical context it is set in.
+The Indian architect mentions, “This was part of a competition for an iconic tower in San Jose.
+Considering the proximity to Silicon Valley, we were open to collaborating with Silicon Valley for advancements in technology vis-a-vis water-related issues—creating awareness, remote monitoring, purification etc.”

-Advancements in technology is meaningless unless it impacts society and addresses issues plaguing humanity including climate change etc. – Nuru Karim
+Advancements in technology are meaningless unless they impact society and address issues plaguing humanity including climate change etc. – Nuru Karim

 A shallow water collection pond is housed within the interior of the tower installation.
 The same is shielded by its cascading tapering form to prevent evaporation and reduce incident solar radiation entering the central void.
 A large tank is housed below the interior shallow pond that stores and distributes the water.
 Karim says, “The idea was to let viewers engage with the tactile experience of water, suitable for all age groups keeping safety in mind.
 The shallow water bodies visible on the exterior landscape formations are in a way ‘sheets’ of water over the main water storage reservoirs.”